Mod 26 picoCTF 2021 Solution

 Flag

-ROT13 is its own inverse - applying it twice returns the original text.
-Notice how the suffix of the flag is unchanged after ROT13.
+ROT13 is its own inverse - applying it twice returns the original text, so a single tr pass decodes the whole flag.

 Want more picoCTF 2021 writeups?